 But workflow management is designed to help businesses produce real results.
 It helps leaders know what’s happening in their organization at any given time, offers insights into costly practices that could be improved with automation, and can offer measurable results for success.

-Workflow can also help businesses focus on more important tasks, like customer service, hiring top talent, or improving a core product or service.
+Automated workflows can also help businesses focus on more important tasks, like customer service, hiring top talent, or improving a core product or service.
 You shouldn’t have to waste time micromanaging staff or sorting through paperwork just to accomplish the simplest of tasks.

 If you’re not sure whether or not you have a workflow problem, consider the following: